What Kind Should You Use?

 1-5/8” Long x 3/4” Wide

-Moderately dished contour and unique shape provides lower lift for a tighter rotation around the shaft
+Moderately dished contour and unique shape provide a lower lift for a tighter rotation around the shaft.

 Ever notice that some spinners have different wire shaft lengths?